 Further to the above sensitisation, consultants should facilitate a process with BMU Executive Committees provisionally to identify possible locations for such zones.
 The aim should be for each BMU within any JCMA to include at least one fisheries no-take zone within the JCMA plan.
-The process should draw on findings of the Ecological Assessment (3.6 above) and Fisheries Situation Analysis (3.7 above) through the following steps:
+The process should draw on findings of the Ecological Assessment (3.6 above) and Fisheries Situation Analysis (3.7 above) and the Ecological Assessment (3.6 above) through the following steps: